anyscale/madewithml.github.io/docs/index.md

                                     </div>
                                 </div>
                             </div>
-                            <p class="card-subtitle mb-0">"This will be a great journey for those interested in deploying machine learning models which lead to a positive impact on the product."</p>
+                            <p class="card-subtitle">"This will be a great journey for those interested in deploying machine learning models which lead to a positive impact on the product."</p>
                         </div>
                     </div>
                 </div>